United Airlines posts $1.9 billion loss in pandemic-laden 4Q

 Cargo was a rare bright spot, with revenue up 77% from a year earlier, but cargo makes up a tiny part of United’s overall business.

 Shares of United Airlines Holdings Inc. rose 1% to $45.18 in regular trading before the financial results were released.
-During extended trading, they were down almost 2%.
+During extended trading, they were down about 2%.

 David Koenig can be reached at www.twitter.com/airlinewriter